Mansfield Dam

-Mansfield Dam (formerly Marshall Ford Dam) is a dam located across a canyon at Marshall Ford on the Colorado River, 13 mi northwest of Austin, Texas.
+Mansfield Dam (formerly Marshall Ford Dam) is a dam located across a canyon at Marshall Ford on the Colorado River, 13 mi northwest of Austin, Texas, United States.
 The groundbreaking ceremony occurred on February 19, 1937, with United States Secretary of the Interior Harold L. Ickes attending.
 The dam was a joint project by the Lower Colorado River Authority (LCRA) and the United States Bureau of Reclamation, with partial funding provided by the Public Works Administration.
-Brown and Root, headed by James E. Walters, Sr., was the prime contractor.
+Brown and Root, headed by James E. Walters Sr., was the prime contractor.
 The dam was completed in 1941.
 Originally called Marshall Ford Dam, the name was changed in 1941 in honor of United States Representative J.J.
 Mansfield.
 The reservoir behind Mansfield Dam is named Lake Travis.
 The dam is owned and operated by the LCRA.